 - First of all, no matter how angry you might be, you better answer the phone.
 Ignoring it doesn't work for they will call your number again and again.
 Keep in mind that telemarketers are ordinary people.
 This is their job and they are trying to earn some money for their living and families, so be polite but firm and avoid rude swearing.

 - Pick up the phone when it rings and let the other person start talking.
 Telemarketers follow their script.
 You keep calm.

 - After few seconds, interrupt and ask the person for his/her name and the company name they work for.
 Once the caller is identified they became more careful with their actions.

 - Tell them that you are not interested in the stuff they are promoting and fire up the question: Did I ask you to call me? - it makes them understand that it is an unwanted call.

 - Politely but firmly ask them: Please do me a favor.
 Delete / remove this number from all your lists and do not call this number again.

-In June 2003, the FCC supplemented its original rules implementing the TCPA and together with the Federal Trade Commission established the national Do-Not-Call list.
+In June 2003, the FCC supplemented its original rules implementing the TCPA and together with the Federal Trade Commission established the national Do-Not-Call Registry.